041. Scaling the Office Infrastructure and Platform

 See how that worked?
 That’s the “middle” that OPU found itself in as a platform team for already successful products.

 Escher would go through many rounds of adding features for compatibility with what was there and removing features because of schedule constraints, along with challenging debates over features versus integration.
 The end-result, however, was a tsunami of graphics features across the product.
-Every product picked up integrated capabilities previously found only in high-end and rarely-owned professional tools from a broad array of drawing shapes, modern graphics files formats including transparency, photo handling, shading, animated GIFs (like the best viewed in Internet Explorer logo on all the HTML files we created) and even an integrated and vastly richer variation of WordArt, the curvy, glowing, bubble-text so popular with grade school children and small business signs.
+Every product picked up integrated capabilities previously found only in high-end and rarely-owned professional tools including drawing shapes, modern graphics files formats including transparency, photo handling, shading, animated GIFs (like the best viewed in Internet Explorer logo on all the HTML files we created) and even an integrated and vastly richer variation of WordArt, the curvy, glowing, bubble-text so popular with grade school children and small business signs.
 A huge part of Escher was that much of the shared work was also done from within the PowerPoint team itself.
 PowerPoint was also located in Silicon Valley and this was the first time we had embarked on sim-shipping deeply integrated code across a plane flight.

 While the debate over Escher was intense, the debate over the core or primary user interaction (meaning the user interface) in apps was even more so.
 The core user interaction in Office took place through toolbars, which were a primary source of app innovation—so much so that the image on the box and most screenshots in the press were of the toolbars.
-In an effort to build a suite, one sold with a value proposition of consistency and memory efficiency, it was only natural that we tried to share toolbars—do them right, do them once as Lotus claimed to do.
+In an effort to build a suite, one sold with a value proposition of consistency and muscle memory, it was only natural that we tried to share toolbars—do them right, do them once as Lotus claimed to do.

 In modern context, this might seem trivial, but at the time this was a key innovation.
 With the different teams on different schedules, but with a shared DNA and understanding of potential solutions, it was no surprise that there was some common evolution, along with opportunities to be a little bit better, or different, depending on perspective.
 Toolbars proved legendary in this regard.

-One of the first “battles” we found ourselves in was over the design of toolbars.
+One of the first battles we found ourselves in was over the design of toolbars.
 Word and Excel had each designed and tested their own toolbar implementation and arrived at different heights—15 versus 16 pixels.
 Trivial to mention, but research done separately by Word and Excel, surprisingly, showed that Excel and Word users had different preferences—obviously due to test design or some other factor since it is ludicrous to think this differed by app.
 This might not have mattered except that the main marketing demonstration of Office showed Excel embedded charts within Word.
 Clicking on the chart loaded the Excel toolbars and caused a one-pixel shift in the document.
 As if that weren’t enough, there were equally divergent views over the design of the tooltip, the little text that appeared when the mouse was held over a button explaining what the icon might be.
 This invention had those that believed the tips should be white and those who fought for yellow, not to mention debates over the delay, stickiness, amount of text, whether the keyboard shortcut should be there, and whether there was a choice to disable them.
 Even the simple features, no matter how new and clever, were impossibly difficult to coordinate.

 Having committed to sharing the code, we finally had in one place all of the buttons, menus, and commands for all of Office—thousands of entries in a single place.
-Pete Morcos (PeteMor), a recent college hire, arduously managed them all by maintaining a database of every icon, command name, tooltip, menu string, and keyboard accelerator in the product.
+Pete Morcos (PeteMor), a recent college hire, arduously managed them all by maintaining a database of every icon, command name, tooltip, menu string, status bar text, and keyboard accelerator in the product.
 The difficulty and attention to detail required was only matched by the long-term value for consistency, localization, user assistance, and most of all ease of use.
-One of the most significant differences between Office and most other tools is the sheer breadth and simultaneous depth of features, something that would become even more apparent as web pages came to the forefront.
+One of the most significant differences between Office and most other tools, even today, was the sheer breadth and simultaneous depth of features, something that would become even more apparent as web pages came to the forefront.
 Each application had over 1000 commands (buttons, menus, etc.) with something over 2500 unique commands in Office96.
 The scope of the product would be further amplified by the platform APIs available through Visual Basic for Applications, another major shared effort that enabled developers to build custom applications based on Office.

 The sharing was enormously difficult, taking a toll on the OPU team and frustrating the Apps teams.
 We were a year or so into the project and, while we were clearly making progress, we were also moving more slowly than we needed to.
 We had not taken the time to adapt the organization to sharing nor did we really consider the breadth of the undertaking.